 What is it that makes Nike’s supply chain so unique and so effective?

 The key principles behind Nike’s supply chain are outsourcing and diversification.
 Nike contracts 100% of its manufacturing for footwear and apparel out to independent suppliers.
 It was one of the earliest multinationals to adopt this approach.
-Thanks to effective management, Nike’s supply chain team quickly learned to manage the additional logistical complexity involved in this outsourcing and have seen significant cost savings over the years as a result.
+Thanks to effective management, Nike’s supply chain team quickly learned to manage the additional logistical complexity involved in this outsourcing and has seen significant cost savings over the years as a result.
 Outsourcing is inherently a risky approach, but by extensively diversifying its supplier base, Nike successfully mitigated this risk from the beginning.
 In 2019, Nike’s footwear components were supplied by 112 different factories in 12 countries, with no factory accounting for more than 9% of branded footwear.
 Not being overly reliant on any one site means Nike is less vulnerable to unpredictable occurrences, such as accidents and extreme weather events.

 However, this distributed approach has its downsides.
 Sourcing components from so many different facilities presents a real challenge for quality control.
 To ensure its high quality standards are met at every step of production, Nike maintains continual communication with its suppliers, providing support through tools and training to initiate suppliers in its ‘Lean Management’ framework and Total Quality Management (TQM) approach.
 Challenges to this approach have also come from outside the supply chain.
 In the early stages of its pioneering approach to outsourcing manufacturing, Nike chose not to engage in centrally monitoring supplier practice.
 However, due to increasing consumer demand and changes in the market, Nike took a look at its sourcing approach and ultimately adapted a new strategy.